ios-app-jjjnp/weather-app/README.md

    * User can enter zip code
    * User can choose how to display temperature (celsius vs fahrenheit)
    * Settings are saved locally and remain in place between app restarts
+   * Logged in user preferences are saved on server.
+Prioritized over locally stored preferences
+* Login / registration
+   * User can optionally register and login

 ### 3. Navigation